rcantini/rcantini.github.io/content/post/personality_detection/index.md

 ## Model training

-I modeled personality detection on the **MBTI** dataset as a multilabel classification task.
+I modeled personality detection on the <a href="https://www.kaggle.com/datasnaek/mbti-type">MBTI dataset</a> as a multilabel classification task.

 In particular, the model treats each personality axis as a separate